arm7254-gene/applied-bioinfo/Week4/README.md

     - Function: The RecF protein is involved in DNA metabolism; it is required for DNA replication and normal SOS inducibility.
 RecF binds preferentially to single-stranded, linear DNA.
 It also seems to bind ATP.

 12. Look at the genomic features, are these closely packed, is there a lot of intragenomic space?
+    - Total genome size:  2856629 bp
+    - Total CDS length: 2352093 bp
+    - ~82% coding
+    - Gene density: 0.99 genes per kb
+    - Yes, the genomic features appear to be very closely packed with relatively little intergenic space.
+The bacteria have evolved to be genomically efficient - almost every base pair serves a purpose!

-13. Using IGV estimate how much of the genome is covered by coding sequences.
+14. Using IGV estimate how much of the genome is covered by coding sequences.
-14. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).
+15. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).